iwahbe/rdma-fs/README.md

 #### FUSE (Filesystem in Userspace)
 FUSE provides a generic kernel extension, and an interaction library written in C (I used a Rust wrapper).
-Without writing my own kernal extension, this is the only way to allow my filesystem to be completely transparent to the user once mounted.
+Without writing my own kernel extension, this is the only way to allow my filesystem to be completely transparent to the user once mounted.

 #### RDMA (remote direct memory access)
 RDMA provides the low latency communication of data, especially buffer reads and writes.
-I use RDMA's memory region abstraction, which allows the the host and accelerator to share (with minimal overhead) a region of memory over the network.
+I use RDMA's memory region abstraction, which allows the host and accelerator to share (with minimal overhead) a region of memory over a local network.
 This has the advantage of not requiring a system call to exchange information.
 Instead, RDMA uses a queue system.
 Each call to send the memory region is deposited in a device specific queue, and eventually sent by the OS.
-Likewise, we receive from looking at a queue maintained by the OS (holding incoming memory writes).
-To read or write data from the memory region, you can just dereference the pointer to it, and pretend its backed by normal memory.
+Likewise, we receive message by looking at a queue maintained by the OS (holding incoming memory writes).
+To read or write data from the memory region, you can just dereference the pointer to it, and treat the memory region as an allocated array.
 I found some similarity between RDMA and working with memory mapped files.

 Because RDMA does not use the standard network abstractions, it requires special hardware and software to use.
-I run RDMA over a 25g cable between our Nvidia Bluefield network card and the host machine (chimera), with both running linux.
+I run RDMA over a 25 GB cable between our Nvidia Bluefield network card and the host machine (chimera), with both running linux.
 It requires configuration of the devices at both ends, as well as a kernel extension to handle the queues.